What does GDPR stand for?

 GDPR Requirements for Organizations

 In one sense, the GDPR can be heralded as a triumph for basic human rights, but in another it can represent an obstacle, particularly for small to medium sized organizations hoping to remain in compliance with its various articles.
-The GDPR itself is a sprawling document, its potential applications numerous, and is difficult to navigate without qualified legal advice.
+The GDPR itself is a sprawling, principle-based body of law that must be carefully interpreted.
+Its potential applications and implications for specific businesses are numerous, and is difficult to navigate without qualified legal advice.

 - Processing must be lawful, fair, and transparent.